gatsbyjs/gatsby/packages/gatsby-remark-prismjs/README.md

 your own by copying and modifying an example (which is what we've done for [gatsbyjs.org](https://gatsbyjs.org)).

-To load a theme, just require its CSS file in your `gatsby-browser.js` file, e.g.
+To load a theme, you require its CSS file in your `gatsby-browser.js` file, e.g.

 ```javascript
 // gatsby-browser.js